SynthstromAudible/DelugeFirmware/docs/community_features.md

 ### 4.2 - Clip View - General Features (Instrument and Audio)

 #### 4.2.1 - Filters
- - ([#103]) - **LPF:** adds a new filter in the low-pass slot, a state-variable filter.
+ - ([#103]) Adds a new filter in the low-pass slot, a state-variable filter.
 This filter has significantly less distortion than the ladder filters, think sequential vs. moog.
 Cutoff and resonance ranges are subject to change with further testing.

+	- Follow-up PR's: ([#125] and [#212]) Various SVF fixes

+- ([#336]) Morphable and Driveable Parallel Filters
+	- Add an SVF option to the HPF slot, set for HPF mode by default.
+This can be modified through the menu, shortcuts, or clicking the lower knob while HPF is selected.

+	- Follow-up PR: ([#339]) SVF Notch Filter
+ 		- Adds an SVF notch mode (SV_Notch) alongside the SVF Band mode (SV_Band)
+		- Changes SVF morph in HP slot to go HP-band/notch-LP (HP by default)
+		- Tweaks default ladder saturation to match original firmware
+		- Applies ladder gain on input instead of feedback, avoiding interaction with resonance
+		- Tweaks SVF level to match ladder volumes
+		- Removes distinction between high and lowpass SVF enums so they can now be used in either slot adds HP ladder morph to filter FM

+	- Adds a 3rd filter paramater called morph, placed in the menu and on the pads under the db/oct on filters.
+Morph smoothly morphs the SVF through LP-BP-HP, and smoothly increases drive in the ladder filters.
+This param is modulatable and automatable

+	- Adds a setting to switch the filter order or run them in parallel.
+This setting is menu only and named ROUTE

 #### 4.2.2 - Stereo Chorus
 - ([#120]) New Steroe Chorus type added to Mod FX.
 The recommended settings are OFFSET=30, DEPTH=17, and RATE=15.